damianhakert/damianhakert.github.io/source/posts/2016-11-17-introducing-review-apps.html.md

 Review Apps aren't just for large teams; they're great even for solo developers.
 Review Apps mean you have an environment running that contains only the code changes of one merge request.
 This solves four problems:

-* Having each change go through multiple stages (development, staging and QA stages).
+1. Having each change go through multiple stages (development, staging and QA stages).
-* Finding a problem in staging or QA and having to research what merge request caused it.
+1. Finding a problem in staging or QA and having to research what merge request caused it.
-* Having to add screenshots and video's to your merge request.
+1. Having to add screenshots and video's to your merge request.
-* Looking at a merge request and not being able to test the UX and edge cases.
+1. Looking at a merge request and not being able to test the UX and edge cases.

-To [get started with Review Apps](https://docs.gitlab.com/ce/ci/yaml/README.html#dynamic-environments), you'll need to figure how to create and deploy a new app using shell scripts, then put that into your `.gitlab-ci.yml` in a special job.
+To [get started with Review Apps](https://docs.gitlab.com/ce/ci/review_apps/), you'll need to figure how to create and deploy a new app using shell scripts, then put that into your `.gitlab-ci.yml` in a special job.

-You might use nginx with subdirectories, like [we do for about.gitlab.com](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/3709).
+You might use NGINX with subdirectories, like [we do for about.gitlab.com](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/3709).
 Or use the [Openshift client to create and build new apps](https://gitlab.com/gitlab-examples/review-apps-openshift/blob/master/.gitlab-ci.yml).
 Either way, you're in full control, creating and deploying temporary review apps on your own private infrastructure.
 Need them behind a firewall on dedicated PCs?
 No problem.
 Want them deployed in the cloud using the latest Docker technology?
 No problem.
 If you can script it, we can run it with GitLab CI.

+## A simple example

 The `.gitlab-ci.yml` syntax is somewhat complex because we prefer being explicit over hiding magic.
 This example shows two jobs, one to start/update a review app, and the other to stop it.
 The key is in the declaration of an `environment` that has both its `name` and `url` be dynamic, based on the Git branch name.
 You can name the environment anything you like, but if you follow the convention of starting it with `review/`, the GitLab UI will group the apps in a `review` folder.
 The `start_review` job then points to the `stop_review` job using the `on_stop` keyword, which helps signal to GitLab to show the option to "stop" or delete the environment in several places in the GitLab interface.
-Setting the `GIT_STRATEGY` to `none` is necessary on the `stop_review` job so that the GitLab runner won't try to checkout the code after the branch is deleted.
+Setting the `GIT_STRATEGY` to `none` is necessary on the `stop_review` job so that the [GitLab Runner](https://docs.gitlab.com/runner) won't try to checkout the code after the branch is deleted.

 ```
 start_review: